Property owners who are currently leasing slips in the marina will be receiving information on important changes to their lease.

 Several years later property owner surveys went out seeking interest to enlarge that marina but the surveys failed.
 So 100 property owners put forth the funds ($400,000) to build the current 110 slips.

 The agreement made with HPMA was that those property owners hold the leases for 25 years and the operation of the marina would be maintained by the lessees at no cost to HPMA.
 That time was extended in 1996 for another 10 years, until May, 2017 because the leaseholders put forth all the funds to pay for the dredging ($250,000).

 In 2004, a policy was adopted that would continue to renew the leases with HPMA beyond 2017.
 The moorage slip assessments paid annually by the lessees supports the maintenance, insurance, office assistance, Harbormaster, and Washington State Shoreline Lease.
 Residual funds are set aside for future dredging, major repairs, etc.

 Dock Replacement Fee Discount

 To: Long Term Moorage Leaseholders

 The Dock Replacement Fee is a five year funding plan.
 The contractor, Marine Floats has been selected to build the new docks.
-It is our intention to have the new docks in place by Memorial Day, 2019.
-This, of course, is dependent on the permitting process moving ahead as anticipated.
+It is our intention to have the new docks in place during the 2020 work window.